howardmann/blog_testing/README.md

 To test validations, we will deliberately pass inputs that we expect will throw errors.
 The `jest` framework requires the code we are error testing be wrapped in an anonymous function inside expect `expect(() => function(input))` with the assertion library using the method `toThrow()`.

-Write a unit test for when a non number string input is passed to `convertToCalKj()` that an error is thrown with a message `not a number`.
+Write a unit test for when a non number string input is passed to `convertCalToKj()` that an error is thrown with a message `not a number`.

 ```javascript
 let convertCalToKj = require('./index')